LearnTeachCode/intro-javascript-class/week-3/3-1-event-listeners-review.md

-# 3.2: Review: Event listeners
+# 3.1: Event listeners review challenges

 :weight_lifting_man: Let's warm up those coding muscles with a quick review of how we've been using event listeners so far!